Does the new name "National Catholic Church" mean that we are no longer the "Polish National Catholic Church"?

 If I become a member, how much money am I required to give?

 Please pray about and consider tithing, but be assured that tithing is by no means a requirement for membership.
-There is a current $80 annual offering per member.
-Additionally, a box of weekly and special offering envelopes is given to each parish member or family.
-We currently ask that if you are able to afford it - then please offer a weekly minimum of at least $15 per single member and $20 per couple or family.
-If you are unable to afford this, then you do not have to pay it.
+There is a current $125 annual offering per member, which is used to help fund the diocese and general church.
+Additionally, a box containing weekly and special offering envelopes is given to each parish member or family to help you stay organized.
+We currently ask a weekly minimum of at least $20 per single member and $30 per couple or family.
+If you are unable to afford this, you do not have to pay it.
 You are asked only to give according to your ability.
-You will not lose your membership if you are financially unable to meet the minimum amount.
+Please know you will not lose your membership if you are financially unable to meet the minimum amount.

 Are snow birds still required to send their weekly offering?